cseid2001/ssh-honeypot-project/README.md

 `ps | grep '[Mm]iner'`

-Purpose: Lists running processes and checks if a cryptocurrency miner is already running.
+Purpose: Lists running processes and checks if a cryptocurrency miner is already running. <br>
 Why a malicious user may use it:
 - To check if the system is already infected with a crypto miner.
 - To avoid conflict with another attacker's miner.